c0x12c/spartan-e2e-web-boilerplate/README.md

 ### External data

-- We have 2 types of external data: common and secrets test data.
+- We have 2 types of external data: **common and secrets test data**.
 For common action like click button, input text.
 We need to define data for each feature in json like:
 ```json
 // File common.json